Roasted Shredded Brussels Sprouts

 (This is just a summary of the steps shown in the photos; scroll down for complete recipe.)

 - If I was making this for Thanksgiving, I’d shred the Brussels Sprouts earlier in the day so they’re ready to roast when you take the turkey out.
-I used a food processor for the shredding, but next time I’d just cut them up with a knife.
+See my tips above for cutting them up with a knife (or use a food processor if that’s the only way you can get this done.)

-- Toss the shredded sprouts with olive oil and a tiny bit of balsamic vinegar, along with a generous amount of fresh ground black pepper and a little salt.
+- Toss the shredded sprouts with olive oil-balsamic mixture, along with a generous amount of fresh ground black pepper and a little salt.

 - I roasted them without opening the oven for 10 minutes, and after that much time there were just a few browned edges.